 16.4 - Gazebos may be erected in the car parks for picnics but must be dismantled and removed the same evening.
 Property left out overnight will be removed by the Company.
 The Company will not be responsible for the loss or damage to any property.

-16.5 - The Festival has a precautionary wind policy for temporary buildings which includes gazebos, umbrellas and marquees.
-When gazebos, umbrellas or marquees are erected, users must take the direction of Festival staff in order to ensure they are safe or to dismantle them should our precautionary wind policy be activated.
+16.5 - The festival has a precautionary wind policy for temporary buildings which includes gazebos, umbrellas, and marquees.
+When gazebos, umbrellas or marquees are erected, users must take the direction of Festival staff to ensure they are safe or to dismantle them should our precautionary wind policy be activated.

 16.6 - Vehicles may be left in the car parks overnight but must vacate the site by 12 noon the following day.
 All vehicles are left at the owner’s risk.
 The Company takes no responsibility for vehicles left overnight.